Heterogeneous Electrocatalysis

 Beyond Ideal Surfaces

-The picture so far — volcano plots, scaling relations, well-defined crystal facets — applies to idealized single-crystal surfaces in vacuum.
-Real electrocatalysts operate under conditions that break these simplifications in several ways.
+The picture so far, with volcano plots, scaling relations, and well-defined crystal facets, applies to idealized single-crystal surfaces in vacuum.
+Real electrocatalysts operate under conditions that break these simplifications.

 The Solid-Liquid Interface

 Real electrocatalysis happens in liquid, not vacuum.
-The catalyst surface is immersed in an electrolyte — typically water with dissolved ions.
-This changes the physics in ways that gas-phase models cannot capture (Shuaibi et al., 2025):
+The catalyst surface is immersed in an electrolyte, typically water with dissolved ions.
+This changes the physics in ways gas-phase models cannot capture (Shuaibi et al., 2025):

-The quantity that captures these effects is the solvation energy: the difference between a species’ adsorption energy in the solvated environment and in vacuum.
-A catalyst that looks optimal in gas-phase DFT calculations may perform differently when solvent effects shift binding energies by tenths of an eV — comparable to the width of the volcano peak.
+The solvation energy captures these effects: it is the difference between a species’ adsorption energy in the solvated environment and in vacuum.
+A catalyst that looks optimal in gas-phase DFT may perform differently once solvent shifts binding energies by tenths of an eV, comparable to the width of the volcano peak.

 Compositional Complexity